wifisensing/PicoScenes-Manual/source/installation.rst

 Hardware setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend four multi-NIC installation methods.
+We recommend four methods for installing multiple NICs.

-1. **PCI-E 1x adapter based multi-NIC installation**
+1. **PCI-E 1x Adapter-based Multi-NIC Installation**

-With the help of the `Mini PCI-E to PCI-E 1x adapter` or `M.2 to PCI-E 1x adapter`, you can install multiple AX200, QCA9300 or IWL5300 NICs directly on the motherboard of a desktop PC.
+With the help of the `Mini PCI-E to PCI-E 1x adapter` or `M.2 to PCI-E 1x adapter`, you can install multiple NICs directly on the motherboard of a desktop PC.

-However, there are usually only 2 or 3 PCI-E slots left for the Wi-Fi NICs.
-To overcome this issue, you may choose the *cryptocurrency mining motherboards*, such as MSI B360-F Pro.
-This type of motherboard have dozens of PCI-E 1x slots, and you can use *PCI-E slot riser* to install *dozens* of Wi-Fi NICs on one single motherboard.
+However, there are usually only 2 or 3 spare PCI-E slots left for the Wi-Fi NICs.
+To overcome this issue, you may choose **cryptocurrency mining motherboards**, such as the MSI B360-F Pro.
+These types of motherboards have dozens of PCI-E 1x slots, and you can use **PCI-E slot risers** to install *dozens* of Wi-Fi NICs on a single motherboard.

-2. **Multi-Mini PCI-E/M.2 slots based multi-NIC installation**
+2. **Multi-Mini PCI-E/M.2 Slots-Based Multi-NIC Installation**

 This is the most convenient approach for installing multiple NICs.
-The onboard Mini PCI-E or M.2 slots spare the need for PCI-E 1x adaptors.
+The onboard Mini PCI-E or M.2 slots eliminate the need for PCI-E 1x adapters.

-With some hardware and software tricks, we modify a old laptop model ThinkPad X201, and install two Mini PCI-E/M.2 based Wi-Fi NICs.
-Even more, **X201 enables you to install three SMA-based external antennas!** The following photo shows our modified ThinkPad X201 equipped with both the QCA9300 and IWl5300 and three external antennas.
-The laptop can also install AX200 using a M.2-to-Mini PCI-E converter.
+With some hardware and software tricks, we modified an old laptop model, the ThinkPad X201, and installed two Mini PCI-E/M.2-based Wi-Fi NICs.
+Moreover, **the X201 enables you to install three SMA-based external antennas!** The following photo shows our modified ThinkPad X201 equipped with both the QCA9300 and IWL5300 NICs and three external antennas.
+The laptop can also install an AX210/AX200 using an M.2-to-Mini PCI-E converter.

 .. figure:: /images/X201-External-Antennas.jpg
     :figwidth: 750px